khristos/RedHatEx1/questions.md

 Q3
 What do you value in a code base?

-A. Simplicity, Clean code, Limited Dependencies, Documentation, On-boarding, Building, Testing, Integration Process, System Thinking, Open Standards
+A.
+- Simplicity
+- Clean code
+- Limited Dependencies
+- Documentation, On-boarding
+- Building, Testing, Integration Process
+- System Thinking
+- Open Standards

 Section 2 - General